automatictester/exp/java/cryptography/readme.md

 - Particular weakness - having a round key, attacker can get other round keys and main key

 AES, CBC and padding:
-- Defined by PKCS#7 and RFS 5652
+- Defined by PKCS#7 and RFC 5652
 - Padding length: between 1 byte and 1 block
 - Padding depends on the number of empty bytes (not bits) in the last block:
   - 1 - 1 (decimal) is added